dotenvx/dotenvx.github.io/armor/index.md

 <script>
 (function () {
-  var agentText = 'Sign up for Dotenvx Armor: run `dotenvx login`, create or open a .env with a private key, run `dotenvx armor up` to move that key off device under Armor, then run `dotenvx armor open` to open and view it.' var copyTimeout
+  var agentText = 'Sign up for Dotenvx Armor and complete the full flow.\n\n1.
+Run `dotenvx login`.\n2.
+Open the authentication UI and let me choose the sign-in provider and complete authentication.
+Do not ask which provider I selected.
+Monitor the waiting CLI process and continue automatically once it reports a successful login.\n3.
+Run `dotenvx set HELLO "World" -f .env` to create an encrypted `.env` with a local private key.\n4.
+Run `dotenvx armor up -f .env` to move the private key off-device into Armor.\n5.
+Confirm the local `.env.keys` private key was removed without displaying any private keys, device keys, tokens, or credentials.\n6.
+Run `dotenvx armor open -f .env` and leave the resulting Armor page open for me to view.\n7.
+Run `dotenvx get HELLO -f .env` and confirm it returns `World`, proving Armor can retrieve the off-device private key and decrypt the value.\n\nOnly pause when the authentication UI requires action from me; afterward, detect success from the waiting CLI and continue automatically.' var copyTimeout

   function ready(fn) {